Furman1331/page-scroller/README.md

 To initialize Page scroller you should use usePageScroller function where you configure whole library.
 And execute <strong>initPageScroller</strong>, it should contain the id of elements wrapper.

+Important!
+The page which you wanna use as page-scroller should have minimum height of 100vh!
+Otherway it won't work well

 ```javascript
 import { usePageScroller } from "@furman1331/page-scroller";